JoKerDii/DS-FAS/docs/notes/questions.md

 * **What is decision tree?
 Why decision tree?**

-  Decision tree is a graphical representation of possible solutions to a decision based on certain conditions.
+  Decision tree is a graphical representation of making a decision based on certain conditions.

+  <u>Decision tree properties:</u>

+  * Choose an attribute on which to descend at each level
+  * Condition on earlier choices
+  * Restrict only one dimension at a time
+  * Declare an output value when you get to the bottom
+  * Not necessarily split each dimension once.

-  It's like simple flow charts that can be formulated as mathematical models for classification and these models have the properties we desire;
+  It's like simple flow charts that can be formulated as mathematical models for classification and these models have the properties we desire:

   - Interpretable by humans
   - Have sufficiently complex decision boundaries
   - The decision boundaries are locally linear, each component of the decision boundary is simple to describe mathematically.

 * **Difference of decision tree on classification and regression?**

+  Suppose each path from the room to a leaf is a region R of input space.
+Let a set of points be the training examples that fall into R.

   For classification, we return the <u>majority</u> class in the points of each leaf node.